dojot/dojot/connector/mqtt/vernemq/v2k-brigde/README.md

 # **V2K-bridge**
 The V2K-bridge service implements a bridge between VerneMQ broker and Kafka broker.
-Basically, it subscribes to some MQTT topics and forward the messages to some Kafka topics following the dojot's topics rules.
-In order to scale the bridge service, shared MQTT subscriptions are used, which allows to instantiate a group of consumers, i.e. a group of bridge instance, when necessary.
+Basically, it subscribes to some MQTT topics and forwards the messages to some Kafka topics following the dojot's topics rules.
+In order to scale the bridge service, shared MQTT subscriptions are used, which allows to instantiate a group of consumers, i.e. a group of bridge instances, when necessary.
 The communication between the bridge and the VerneMQ is secured with mutual TLS.
 Soon, the communication with Kafka will also use mutual TLS.

 <p align="center">